 Advantages: They are relatively light and compact, and the risk of falling off or slipping down is significantly less than in-ear headphones.
 Most runners will probably find that on-ear is more comfortable than in-ear particular in longer periods of use.
 Another great advantage of on-ear headphones is that they do not shut off any other sound but allow you to hear traffic and the outside world while you run.

-Disadvantages: On-ear headphones is not a good choice if you wear glasses and if you are a person who sweats a lot, as the foam may well get moisted.
+Disadvantages: On-ear headphones are not a good choice if you wear glasses and if you are a person who sweats a lot, as the foam may well get moisted.
 But many earphones are designed to withstand this without getting damaged in the long run.
-Although on-ear headphones are generally very nice to wear, this type can also become a bit uncomfortable in longer periods of use as they can push a little in to the ear.
+Although on-ear headphones are generally very nice to wear, this type can also become a bit uncomfortable in longer periods of use as they can push a little into the ear.

-A very common form of headphones is the over-ear headphones.
+A very common form of headphones is over-ear headphones.
 They are very big and closes all the way around the ear.
-They have been very popular for everyday use in many years, and most recently, they have been used more and more as sports headphones.
+They have been very popular for everyday use for many years, and most recently, they have been used more and more like sports headphones.

-Disadvantages: They are quite large and can seem a little clumsy, if you want to use them for running or other activities where the activity level is high.
+Disadvantages: They are quite large and can seem a little clumsy if you want to use them for running or other activities where the activity level is high.
 Immediately, over-ear headphones are best suited for fitness, strength training and other activities that achieves at a slower pace.
 But if you insist, they can also easily be used for running.
-The main reason is that the size and the fit to a broader area of the ears, gets you to sweat a lot with high activity sports.
-Therefore, make sure you choose some that are designed for sports, because if you use your everyday headphones, there is a great risk that you will be sweating so much that the headphones will be damaged in the long run.
+The main reason is that the size and the fit to a broader area of the ears get you to sweat a lot with high activity sports.
+Therefore, make sure you choose some that are designed for sports because if you use your everyday headphones, there is a great risk that you will be sweating so much that the headphones will be damaged in the long run.

-Fortunately, today there are many over-ear headphones that have breathable and sweat-resistant ear pads, and some headphones even come with interchangeable ear pads, so you can have a training kit and an everyday kit.
+Fortunately, today many over-ear headphones have breathable and sweat-resistant ear pads, and some headphones even come with interchangeable ear pads, so you can have a training kit and an everyday kit.

-A relatively new type headphones on the market today is the open-ear headphones, which are characterized by not blocking the ear canal and therefore the ear is “open” while listening to music.
-There are different types, but the most common ones are those that works with “Bone-conduction”.
+A relatively new type of headphone on the market today is the open-ear headphones, which are characterized by not blocking the ear canal and therefore the ear is “open” while listening to music.
+There are different types, but the most common ones are those that work with “Bone-conduction”.
 It means the sound is transmitted primarily through the cheekbone.
 It may sound a bit strange, but it’s completely harmless and it actually works really well in practice.